South Carolina, SC

 South Carolina Low Income Home Energy Assistance (LIHEAP) #

-South Carolina’s LIHEAP assists eligible low-income households in South Carolina in meeting the costs of home heating and cooling by making direct payments to their gas or electric utility companies.
+South Carolina LIHEAP assists eligible low-income households in South Carolina in meeting the costs of home heating and cooling by making direct payments to their gas or electric utility companies.

-LIHEAP assistance is not a monthly benefit.
-Depending on the availability of fund in your county, you may receive assistance once per year or up to three times a year – but not every month.
+LIHEAP is not provided on a monthly basis.
+Depending on the availability of fund in your county, you may receive assistance once a year or up to three times a year, with a maximum amount of $850 per household in a 12-month period.

 How do I apply for LIHEAP in SC?